The Joints

 Short Sugar’s Drive-In, Reidsville (L, w) - This joint is legendary and has perhaps the best name in the state, but the ‘cue ain’t what it used to be.
 It’d help if I liked the unusual sauce, which I don’t much care for, but the meat itself lacks flavor.
 C+

 *Skylight Inn, Ayden (E, w) – Deserves its reputation as among the best in the state.
-Classic Eastern-style ‘cue served without a lot of hoopla… unless you count that capitol dome on the roof.
+Classic Eastern-style ‘cue served with old school corn bread and slaw, and without a lot of hoopla… unless you count that capitol dome on the roof.
 A+

 Smithfield’s Chicken ‘N’ Bar-B-Q, Everywhere (E, g/e) - I see no reason to visit chain barbecue joints, but in a pinch Smithfield’s will do.
 It’s pretty decent, consistent gas-cooked ‘cue.
 C